 Rage Against The Machine have announced that they’re reuniting for a slate of shows in 2020.
 To celebrate the return of one of rock’s most rebellious bands, we dig into the roots of the LA gang…

-“I don’t particularly care for [Black] Sabbath,” Rage frontman Zack de la Rocha noted 17 years ago this summer,” and (guitarist) Tom (Morello) doesn’t particularly care for a lot of the hip-hop riffs I come up with, but the two, when fused together, makes something unique.”
+“I don’t particularly care for [Black] Sabbath,” Rage frontman Zack de la Rocha noted over 20 years ago, “and (guitarist) Tom (Morello) doesn’t particularly care for a lot of the hip-hop riffs I come up with, but the two, when fused together, makes something unique.”

 And there, in a nutshell, is the beginning and the end of Rage Against the Machine.
 A Harvard graduate guitarist raised on metal and a punk-rock vocalist with a burgeoning hip-hop obsession who struggled to get through high school.
 This was always an explosive, furious combination of characters intent on opening the eyes of a generation to nefarious corporate evil-doings and blatant institutional corruption, not some long-term box-set friendly career option (even if that might be how things ended up).
 Or, as Tom said some years ago: “If bands choose to sing about migrant labour rather than pussy, that’s OK with me…”

 Zack (parentage: a German-Irish American anthropologist and a Mexican American visual artist), met Tom (parentage: an Irish-Italian American schoolteacher and the former Kenyan ambassador to the United Nations) when the latter had split his metal band Lock Up and spotted the former member of hardcore punk band Inside Out freestyling at a Los Angeles club.